p2panda/handbook/website/docs/specification/networking/networking.md

 DCUtR over `QUIC` is not currently supported and DCUtR is not yet implemented in `aquadoggo`

 :::

-## `aquadoggo`
+## `aquadoggo` networking modes

-- `aquadoggo` is a p2panda node and where all the networking protocols are implemented.
-- any aquadoggo peer can attempt to directly dial another peer by their `multiaddr` and hope to connect over a `QUIC` transport.
-- in order to enable discovery and facilitate connectivity as a/for edge peers, any node on the network can serve the above protocols in "client" and/or "server" mode.
+- In order to enable discovery and facilitate connectivity as a/for edge peers, any node on the network can serve the above protocols in "client" and/or "server" mode.
 In short, an aquadoggo node can function in the following modes:
   - rendezvous server
   - rendezvous client
   - relay server